mate-academy/py-bomberman-three/README.md

 small chance for a random effect to be dropped.
 Effect changes the characteristics of the player if the player picks it up.
 Create a few types of effects, for example:
-    1. Effect that heals the player for 20 health points.
+   - Effect, that heals the player for 20 health points.
-    2. Effect that slows player for the two speed points.
+   - Effect, that slows player for the two speed points.
-    3. Effect that accelerates player for the two speed points.
+   - Effect, that accelerates player for the two speed points.

 It all depends on your imagination.
 Implement that enemies and effects logic as you want.

 Example: